rjaros/jquery-kotlin/README.md

 ### Project info

-The definition files are based on jQuery version 2.x.
+The definition files are based on jQuery version 2.x, but are compatible with newer versions as well.

 ### How to use